arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 - `GET /_admin/status` now returns the attribute `operationMode` in addition to `mode`.
 The attribute `writeOpsEnabled` is now also represented by the new an attribute `readOnly`, which is has an inverted value compared to the original attribute.
-In future releases to old attributes will be deprecated in favour of the new ones.
+In future releases the old attributes will be deprecated in favor of the new ones.

 - if authentication is turned on, requests to databases by users with insufficient